avniproject/avni-docs-temp/readme/Implementers/advanced-feature-guide/tasks.md

----
-title: "Tasks"
+title: Tasks
-slug: "tasks"
-excerpt: ""
+excerpt: ''
-hidden: false
-createdAt: "Fri Sep 02 2022 09:25:35 GMT+0000 (Coordinated Universal Time)"
-updatedAt: "Mon Dec 11 2023 12:04:24 GMT+0000 (Coordinated Universal Time)"
----
 Most activities in Avni are modeled as encounters with subjects, sometimes linked to a program.
-However, there are other kinds of data collection that happens in field work that is not related to any subject.
+However, there are other kinds of data collection that happens in field work that is not related to any subject.\
 eg: A list of contacts that need to be contacted first before creating subjects etc.

 To handle such flows, Avni now has a new mechanism called tasks.
 Tasks can currently be created only through the external API.
 They can be assigned to people, who can change the status of a task.